-Finance 4335 (Spring 2023) Midterm 1 Synopsis
+Finance 4335 (Spring 2024) Midterm 1 Synopsis

-by James R. Garven^{} February 13, 2023
+by James R. Garven^{}

+February 15, 2024

-- I. The overarching principle on which the first part of Finance 4335 is based is the notion that decision-makers vary in terms of preferences for bearing risk.
-Although we focused most of our attention on modeling risk averse behavior, we also considered examples of risk neutrality (where one only cares about expected wealth and is indifferent about riskiness of wealth) and risk loving (where one prefers to bear risk and will pay money for the opportunity to do so). - II.
-Regardless of whether one is risk averse, risk neutral, or risk loving, the foundation for decision-making under conditions of risk and uncertainty is expected utility.
-Given a choice amongst various risky alternatives, one selects the choice that yields the highest utility ranking. - A. If one is risk averse, then $E(W) > W{CE}$ and the difference between E(W) and W{CE} is equal to the risk premium λ .
-Here are some practical implications under risk aversion, insurance buyers may find actuarially unfair insurance premiums to be financially attractive.
-If a bettor is risk averse, he or she will not be willing to pay more than the certainty equivalent of wealth for a bet on a sporting event, or a game of chance such as rolling dice or tossing a coin. - B. If one is risk neutral, then $E(W) = W{CE}$ and $\lambda = 0$; risk is inconsequential and all you care about is maximizing the expected value of wealth. - C. If one is risk loving, then $E(W) < W{CE}$ and $\lambda < 0$; i.e., such a person is willing' to pay for the opportunity to (on average) lose money.
+- I. The foundational principle upon which Finance 4335, Part 1 is based is that decisionmakers vary in terms of their risk-bearing preferences.
+While our primary focus has been on modeling risk averse behavior (where decision-makers dislike risk but are willing to bear risk if properly compensated), we also considered risk neutrality (where decision-makers care only about expected wealth and are indifferent about risk) and risk loving behavior (where decision-makers not only prefer to bear risk but are willing to expend resources for the opportunity to do so). - II.
+Regardless of whether one is risk averse, risk neutral, or risk loving, the foundation for decision-making under risk and uncertainty is expected utility.
+Given a choice among various risky alternatives, one selects the choice that yields the highest utility ranking. - A. If one is risk averse, then $E(W) > W{CE}$ and the difference between E(W) and W{CE} is equal to the risk premium λ .
+Here are some practical implications under risk aversion, insurance buyers may find actuarially unfair insurance premiums financially attractive.
+If a bettor is risk averse, he or she will not be willing to pay more than the certainty equivalent of wealth for a bet on a sporting event or a game of chance, such as rolling dice or tossing a coin. - B. If one is risk neutral, then $E(W) = W{CE}$ and $\lambda = 0$; risk is inconsequential, and all that matters is that the expected value of wealth is maximized. - C. If one is risk loving, then $E(W) < W{CE}$ and $\lambda < 0$; i.e., such a person is willing to pay for the opportunity to (on average) lose money.
 This is because risk is, by definition, a "sought-after" attribute for someone with risk loving preferences. - III.
-We also discussed a couple of different methods for calculating λ . - A. The so-called "exact method" involves calculating expected utility (E(U(W))), setting expected utility equal to the certainty-equivalent of wealth $(E(U(W)) = U(W{CE}))$, and solving for W{CE} directly; e.g., if $E(U(W)) = U(W{CE}) = 10$ and $U(W{CE}) = \sqrt{W{CE}}$, then $W{CE} = 100$; if E(W) = \$110, then the risk premium $\lambda = E(W) - W{CE} = 10 . - B. The "approximate method" involves solving directly for λ by evaluating the Arrow-Pratt coefficient $(R_A(W) = -U''/U')$ at the expected value of wealth and multiplying it by half of the variance of wealth; i.e., for $U(W) = \sqrt{W}, \lambda \cong .5\sigma_W^2 R_A(E(W)) =$
+We discussed different methods for calculating λ for risk averse decision-makers. - A. The initial method used requires 1) calculating expected utility E(U(W), 2) setting expected utility equal to the certainty-equivalent of wealth; i.e., $E(U(W)) = U(W{CE})$, 3) solving the $E(U(W)) = U(W{CE})$ equation for W{CE} , and 4) determining λ by calculating the difference between E(W) and W{CE} .
+For example, suppose the decision-maker has $U(W) = \sqrt{W}$, E(W) = \$110, and E(U(W)) = 10.
+Then $W{CE} = 100$, and $\lambda = E(W) W{CE} = \$110 \$100 = \10 .